element-hq/policies/docs/hosted-homeserver/terms_and_conditions.md

 * Violate the rights of New Vector or any third party (including rights of privacy and publicity) or abuse, defame, harass, stalk or threaten another.

 Materials and Services provided by third parties are governed by separate agreements accompanying such materials and services.
-New Vector Ltd. offers no guarantees and assumes no responsibility or liability of any type with respect to the third-party services, including any liability resulting from incompatibility between a third-party service, the {{ policy_homeserver }} service or another third-party service.
+New Vector Ltd. offers no guarantees and assumes no responsibility or liability of any type with respect to the third-party services, including any liability resulting from incompatibility between a third-party service, the {{ hhs_name }}.{{ hhs_client_domain }} service or another third-party service.
 You agree that you will not hold New Vector Ltd. responsible or liable with respect to the third-party services.

 ### 3.2 Illegal Content